Speak at a Council or Committee meeting

 How can I make a deputation?

-Once a meeting agenda has been published, applications for a deputation in relation to a substantive report on the agenda have to be made in writing (by letter or email) to the Senior Democratic Services Manager - contact details are listed at the bottom of page.
+Once a meeting agenda has been published, applications for a deputation in relation to a substantive report on the agenda have to be made in writing (by letter or email) to Committee Services.
+You can email firstname.lastname@example.org or write to:

-This should be sent as early as possible, but must be done to allow at least two clear working days (Monday to Friday) between receipt of the request and its submission to the Council or Committee.
+You should make the request as early as possible, but must be done to allow at least two clear working days (Monday to Friday) between receipt of the request and its submission to the Council or Committee.

 You can ask to address the Committee on your own, or with others - up to a maximum of three people in total.